Your cart is currently empty!

 When we perform the Six Seconds or Less Website audit, the most common problem we see is an absence of strategy.
 We’ve written other posts about this.
-But, when you consider the six ways to engage website visitors in six seconds or less, the first is page load performance.
-The six second timer doesn’t start when the page has loaded, it starts when the page is asked for.
-Slow-loading pages will negatively impact user engagement, especially on mobile devices, which is why page load speed is a trust event.
-It’s also why page load speed is a Google ranking factor.
+But, when you consider the six ways to engage website visitors in six seconds or less, the first ‘way’ is page load performance.

 How do we know that image size is a common problem?

-So let’s dive in and learn how to improve your website’s performance by resizing your images!
+So, let’s dive in and learn how to improve your website’s performance by reformating and resizing images for web use!

-When resizing images for your website, choosing the right image file format is crucial for achieving optimal page load performance.
+When you are working with images for your website, choosing the right image file format is crucial for achieving optimal page load performance.
 There are several options available for web images, including JPG, PNG, WEBP, and GIF.
 Each of these formats has advantages and disadvantages, so choosing the right one for your resized images is important.

-By following these tips, with a little effort, you can ensure that your site visitors have a great experience regardless of their device.
+With little effort, you can follow these tips to ensure that your site visitors have a great experience regardless of their device.

 JPG (or JPEG) is the most popular of the four formats for web images.
 They are great for photos because they allow for a good balance between quality and file size.
 It’s a compressed format that reduces file size, making it ideal for web use.
 JPGs support a wide range of color depths, making them versatile for many different types of images.